Meet The Team

 Leslie was poised to take on the corporate world when in 2016 at age 23 she was diagnosed with what would become stage four breast cancer.
 While extreme, that wakeup call lit a fire within her to help other young women in similar situations.
 Before joining The Breasties Leslie spent three years as a Staff Accountant in midtown Manhattan specializing in taxation and bookkeeping.
 Leslie graduated from CUNY Queens College with a Bachelor’s Degree in Accounting.

-Allie is a breast cancer survivor who was diagnosed at 28 years old.
-During her treatment, she knew that she would channel her energy into helping other young women affected by cancer.
+Allie is a co-founder of the Breasties who also works as a speech pathologist and professor at New York University.
+She is a triple negative breast cancer survivor who was diagnosed at 28 years old.
+During her treatment, she knew that she had to channel her energy into helping other young women affected by cancer.
 Connecting with other strong women in similar situations is what helped her push through the toughest times.
 Allie received her Bachelor’s Degree from Penn State University and her Master’s Degree from New York University.
-She also works part time as a speech language pathologist and adjunct professor at New York University.
+In her free time, you can find Allie with her chocolate lab Booker trying out the latest heathy-ishcookie recipe, dancing to Bey, swinging some kettlebells or thinking of ways to spread some good juju.

-Brianna lost her mother to breast cancer at the age of 6 and grew up constantly worrying about her increased breast cancer risk.
+Brianna is a cofounder of the Breasties and a senior health producer at EverydayHealth.com.
+She lost her mother to breast cancer at the age of 5 and grew up constantly worrying about her increased breast cancer risk.
 When she tested negative for BRCA but positive for a lesser-known gene she felt even more conflicted about her risk and what to do.
 Brianna received her Bachelor’s Degree from Brandeis University and her Master’s Degree from Columbia’s Graduate School of Journalism where she wrote her master’s thesis about young women living with BRCA.
+When she’s not planning Breastie retreats or writing articles about wellness you can find her hanging with her dog or scouring NYC for the best tacos.